argonne-lcf/user-guides/docs/polaris/programming-models/openmp-polaris.md

 mpicxx -fopenmp -fopenmp-targets=nvptx64-nvidia-cuda --offload-arch=sm_80 hello.cpp
 ```

+Note that if you want to force the code to error out if it cannot run on
+the GPU (instead of falling back to run on host, which is the default), you can
+additionally compile with `-fopenmp-offload-mandatory`.

 ### For PrgEnv-gnu, after loading the modules as discussed above we would use:

 ```